 Grand Canyon Visitor Center

-Winter Hours 9:00 am to 5:00 pm
+Winter Hours 9 am to 4:30 pm

 At the Visitor Center you can:

 Find information.
-Outsideexhibits discuss park activities and attractions; hiking, the free shuttle bus system and Park Ranger Programs.
+Outsideexhibits discuss park activities and attractions; hiking, the free shuttle bus system and park ranger programs.

-Yavapai Geology Museum and Observation Station
+Yavapai Geology Museum (1928)

 View expansive vistas through large windows.

 Discover exhibits about how Grand Canyon was formed.

 Attend a ranger program to learn about geology.